illiendev/Neural-Net/docs/README.md

 	- This applies ReLU to all hidden layers and Softmax to the output layer

 ## Variables and structures
+The neural network and all functions that relate to it's functioning are inside the neural_net class.
+One instance of the network represents one network only.
+This allows you to easily create an ensemble with a vectorized approach.

 **Layer**: structure that represents the weights and biases of the network